jborlase-snowplow/react-native-web-view-demo-app/README.md

 # Example Snowplow React Native App with WebView

 This repository serves to show a very basic example for how to implement the Snowplow React Native Tracker (version 4.2+) as well as how to integrate the Snowplow WebView plugin released in version 4.3.1 of the Snowplow JavaScript tracker.
+It builds on top of the Expo Managed framework.

 It creates an app with two screens - the first which has a series of buttons to trigger Snowplow Events from the React Native Tracker, and the second to open up a WebView to show how events can be forwarded using the React Native tracker.